 How many animals does a vegetarian save?

 First, a few preliminaries.
 To determine the number of animals saved by a vegetarian, we need at least two numbers: the total number of animals killed for food consumed in the US in a given year and the size of the US population during that year.
 But, estimating the number saved is not merely a matter of dividing the total number killed by the size of the population.
-Let me illustrate this with a simple example.
-Suppose there are only three people in the US: one regular meat-eater who eats 100 animals each year, one semi-vegetarian who eats 50 animals each year and a vegetarian who eats 0 animals each year.
-A reasonable conclusion is that the semi-vegetarian saves 50 animals per year and the vegetarian saves 100 animals per year.
-But, if we merely divide the number killed by the population size, we will unreasonably conclude that a vegetarian saves only 150/3 = 50 animals per year.
-Similarly, if we merely divide the number killed by the size of the meat-eating population, we will again unreasonably conclude that a vegetarian saves only 150/2 = 75 animals per year.
+Suppose there are only two people in the US: one regular meat-eater who eats 100 animals each year and one vegetarian who eats no animals.
+A reasonable conclusion is that the vegetarian saves 100 animals per year.
+But, if we merely divide the number killed by the population size, we will unreasonably conclude that a vegetarian saves only 100/2 = 50 animals per year.
+So, we have to divide the number killed by the size of the meat-eating population, as expressed in the following formula.

-In the following, almost all of the data for the number of animals killed is for the year 2010.
-So, using data from the U.S. Census Bureau, I will use the resident population of the United States on July 1, 2010 (mid-year) as 309.33 million.
+In the following, almost all the data for the number of animals killed is for the year 2013.
+Using data from the US Census Bureau, I will use the resident population of the United States on July 1, 2013 (mid-year) as 314,886,749.

 Land animals